Comparing CD and Money Market Accounts

 Whatever your choice in asset-preservation investments, it’s important to check rates and terms on both CDs and MMAs.
 While it is generally true that tying your money up longer gets you a higher interest rate, that’s not always the case.
 So shop a bit to ensure that you are safely maximizing both your liquidity and your rate of return.

-A: This should be no problem, assuming the money is in an ordinary taxable account.
+It shouldn’t be a problem to transfer money out of a money market fund or money market account into a CD, assuming the money is in an ordinary taxable account.
 If it is in a tax-advantaged vehicle like an individual retirement account (IRA), make sure the certificate of deposit (CD) is also within the IRA, or rolled into another IRA.

 Interest held in a money market account is taxable in the year in which it is earned.
 So if you close the account, just remember that you will have to include any interest earned so far this year on your 2016 tax return.